-The erosion of government stability during the 1980s explains why Hugo Chávez's ideology Bolivarianismo, or Bolivarianism, successfully channeled institutional anomie and social demand into a revolutionary political platform.
-In his 2002 article, "The Decline and Fall of Democracy in Venezuela," Daniel Levine notes that the synergy between the petro-state and pacted democracy reinforced certain systemic ills in Venezuela, such as corruption, truncated political participation, corporatism, patronage, presidentialism, and bureaucratization.
-Thomas Friedman further captures these ideas in his famous "First Law of Petropolitics," which posits that the price of oil and the pace of freedom move in opposite directions in oil-rich states.
-In 1983, when oil prices dwindled, the stability of these arrangements weakened as well.
-Several events followed that undermined the legitimacy of Puntofijismo.
-Among these is the Caracazo, the Caracas-based riots of February 27, 1989, which unfolded in response to the government's structural adjustment program.
-Equally crucial were the attempted military coups of 1992 on February 4 and November 27 led by military lieutenant Hugo Chavez followed by the impeachment of former President Carlos Andrés Pérez in December 1993, who abandoned COPEI and later won on an anti-party platform.
+During the 1980s, this stability began to erode.
+Equally important, the events constituting this erosion explain the reason for which Hugo Chávez and his ideology of Bolivarianismo (Bolivarianism) successfully channeled this institutional anomie and social demand into a revolutionary political platform.
+In his 2002 article, "The Decline and Fall of Democracy in Venezuela," Daniel Levine notes that the synergy between the dynamics of the petro-state and the machinations of pacted democracy reinforced certain systemic ills in Venezuela, such as corruption, truncated political participation, corporatism, patronage, presidentialism, and bureaucratization.
+Thomas Friedman captures these ideas in his famous "First Law of Petropolitics," which posits that the price of oil and the pace of freedom move in opposite directions in oil-rich states.9 Indeed, in 1983, when oil prices dwindled, the stability of these arrangements weakened.
+Several events followed that foreclosed the legitimacy of Puntofijismo.
+Among these is the Caracazo, the Caracas-based riots of February 27, 1989 in response to the government's structural adjustment program.
+Equally crucial were the attempted military coups of 1992 on February 4 (led by then-military lieutenant Hugo Chávez) and November 27, coupled with the December 1993 impeachment of former President Carlos Andrés Pérez (who abandoned COPEI and won on an anti-party platform).
 Levine explains the implications of these events for Venezuela's Puntofijista democracy:

 At each of these points a key pillar of the system was undermined or removed: economic strength (Black Friday); social pacts, control, and civil order (27 February); a depoliticised and controlled military (4 February and 27 November); and unquestioned executive dominance and party hegemony (the destitution of Pérez and the election of Caldera).
-The nature of the crisis reflects the dimensions of decline: economic decay, political ossification and immobilism, and rising protest.10
+The nature of the crisis reflects the dimensions of decline: economic decay, political ossification and immobilism, and rising protest.

 Evidently, the 1980s issued a terminus to Venezuela's Puntofijista democracy.
-The qualities of petro-state and pacted democracy, economic growth, stability, governability, controlled organized social life, and military subordination to civilian rule, were no longer guaranteed.
-Factionalism, civil outcry, and polarization were underway.
+The qualities of petro-state and pacted democracy-economic growth, stability, governability, controlled organized social life, and military subordination to civilian rule-were no longer guaranteed.
+Factionalism, social outcry from civil society, and polarization were underway.

-The collapse of Puntofijismo ran parallel with the emergence of an alternative political project of special relevance to contemporary Venezuela, Hugo Chávez's Bolivarianismo.
-Bolivarianism refers to the political thought embodied in the military movement called the Movimiento Revolucionario Bolivariano (MRB), which was involved corruption corporatism bureaucratization truncated political participation presidentialism with the aforesaid coup d'état against President Carlos Andrés Pérez in 1992.
-In his essay, "Explaining Political Change in Venezuela," Pedro Sanoja observes, "The ideas of Bolivarianism are derived from contradictions inherent to existing institutions, and can only be understood in relation to the values and practices embedded in them, which Bolivarianism aimed to replace."11 Sanoja refers to the opportunities presented by the decay of the Puntofijista institutional order, including the inability of AD and COPEI in the corporatist pre-Chávez institutional setting to placate social demands.
-This breakdown of social consensus is seen in the rise of civil society groups during the 1980s, such as human rights organizations, barrio, or district, associations, local church groups, and insurgent unionism, all assuming an anti-establishment disposition.12 Coincident with this social activism was party disaffiliation and competing political programs alongside Chávez's MRB, such as Convergencia and Causa R,13 a political opportunity that Laclau terms a "populist rupture."
-14
+This collapse of Puntofijismo ran parallel with the emergence of an alternative political project of special relevance to contemporary Venezuela: Hugo Chávez's Bolivarianismo.
+To be precise, Bolivarianism refers to the political thought embodied in the military movement called the Movimiento Revolucionario Bolivariano (MRB), involved in the aforesaid coup d'état against President Carlos Andrés Pérez in 1992.
+In his essay, "Explaining Political Change in Venezuela," Pedro Sanoja observes, "The ideas of Bolivarianism are derived from contradictions inherent to existing institutions, and can only be understood in relation to the values and practices embedded in them, which Bolivarianism aimed to replace."II He is referring to the opportunities presented by the decay of the Puntofijista institutional order.
+These opportunities include the inability of AD and COPEI in the corporatist pre-Chávez institutional setting to placate social demands.
+This breakdown of social consensus is seen in the rise of civil society groups during the 1980s, such as human rights organizations, barrio (district) associations, local church groups, and insurgent unionism, assuming an anti-establishment disposition.12 all Coincident with this social activism was party disaffiliation and competing political programs alongside Chávez's MRB, such as Convergencia and Causa R. This political opportunity is what Laclau terms a "populist rupture."14